jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jim Buitt is currenty a Lead Senior DevOps Engineer at Assurant.
-He has 20+ years in the IT industry and a strong Linux Administration background.
+He has 20+ years in the IT industry and a strong DevOps and Linux Administration background.
 He also maintains the website WxNotify, which is a free severe weather alerting service.